Benefits Of Tea For Your Mind And Body

 What makes tea amazing is that it does so by doing much for your body, it does amazing things for the mind.
 The L-theanine amino acid is found in both green and black tea.
 It’s found in a limited amount of food, mostly tea and mushrooms.

 By influencing nerve impulses in the brain, it causes the release of hormones that bring a sense of calm over you.
-It’s recommended that your drink tea if you want to improve your mental focus but specifically it improves the entirety of your mental health:
+It’s recommended that your drink tea if you want to improve your mental focus.
+Specifically it improves the entirety of your mental health:

 - You’ll sleep better.
 During the metabolism of l-theanine, it encourages your brain to produce more alpha waves and reduce beta waves, which keeps your head clear so it’s easier for you to relax and fall into sleep.